PaulRitsche/DeepACSA/README.md

 ## Installation

-1. Clone the Github repository.
+1. Clone the Github repository:

 Create and navigate to the folder where you want to save the project.
 For example: